evancohen/docs.smart-mirror.io/docs/troubleshooting.md

 ```

 **If you get a `network` error:**
 Something is probably wrong with step 2 above.
 Double check that this is configured correctly and follow the [troubleshooting steps](http://docs.smart-mirror.io/docs/chromium_speech_keys.html#troubleshooting) if you get stuck.
+Keep in mind that the speech keys should not be enclosed in quotes in the `.profile` file.

 **If you get an `audio-capture` error:**
 This is likely an issue with step 3.
 To test your microphone you can run